Delaware

 You can qualify to vote by absentee ballot if any of the following applies to you:

-• The nature of your business or occupation (including the business of providing care to your parent, spouse, or child who is living at home and requires constant care due to illness, disability or injury);
+• The nature of your business or occupation (including the business of providing care to your parent, spouse, or child who is living at home and requires constant care due to illness, disability, or injury).
+This includes students who are away at college.

 • You are sick or physically disabled;